 The work

-One thing working in English actually solves: you don't have to do therapy in a language where you can't fully access yourself.
+Working in English solves one thing outright.
+You don't have to do therapy in a language where you can't fully reach yourself.
 That's not a small thing.
-In a second language, people tend to speak more carefully, more managed.
-What's lost is often exactly what therapy needs.
+In a second language, people speak more carefully, more managed.
+What gets lost is often exactly what therapy needs.

 Being in Sweden